The smallest possible additive-multiplicative magic square

 5x5 add-mult magic squares?

-Here is the square having the smallest S and the smallest P:
+Here is the square having the smallest S:

 But his very best square is this other one.
 Better than an add-mult semi-magic square, because it has one add-mult magic diagonal (and always 5 add-mult magic rows, and 5 add-mult magic columns).
 Very close to a 5x5 add-mult magic square!